 You will return to Amarapura to enjoy the sunset on the U-Bein Bridge.

 Mingun Pagoda, Myatheindan Pagoda, Kuthodaw Pagoda and Shwenandaw MonasteryMandalay - Mingun - Mandalay

-The day will start with a boat trip to Mingun.
+This day of the 14-day Vietnam and Myanmar Itinerary will start with a boat trip to Mingun.
 You will visit the Mingun Pagoda (Mingun Pahtodawgyi) and the Mingun Bell which weighs 90 tons and is the largest bell in the country.

 You will continue the tour to the Myatheindan Pagoda, also known as the Hsinbyume Pagoda, a large pagoda on the northern part of Mingun that is painted white and is modeled after the physical description of the Buddhist holy mountain, Mount Meru.
 After visiting the pagoda, you will enjoy a local craft workshop.

 Next, you will visit the Kuthodaw Pagoda, a Buddhist stupa that contains the largest book in the world.
 It is located at the foot of Mandalay Hill and was built during the reign of King Mindon.
 The stupa itself, which is gilded on its terraces, is 57 m high and is modeled after the Shwezigon Pagoda.